-Our newest obsession within semi-precious stones is citrine.
-A member of the quartz family, citrine can come in colors ranging from sun-kissed cloud to warm chocolate with stops at bright sunshine and harvest wheat.
+Our newest obsession with semi-precious stones is citrine.
+A member of the quartz family, citrine can come in colors ranging from sun-kissed cloud to warm chocolate with stops at the bright sunshine and harvest wheat.
 Because this medallion features natural citrine as opposed to lab-created, the color tone of the piece you receive may vary slightly.

 The 14k gold medallion comes hanging from an eighteen-inch chain but we heartily recommend swapping that chain out for a longer chain.
 This sol-themed piece will make an absolutely perfect anchor piece in your layered look.
-Wear it on the longest chain of the collection to add weight and interest to the lower most focal point.
+Wear it on the longest chain of the collection to add weight and interest to the lowermost focal point.
 This medallion is complex enough to draw attention but simple enough not to steal it outright.

 Pair this autumn colored beauty with warmer tones.
 The amber-esque stones will go with a warm purple, chocolate brown, or sunny ivory perfectly.

 Our next selection stuns with a brilliant combination of sapphires, diamonds, and gracefully elegant filigree metalwork.
 This medallion is smaller than our last selection measuring under two inches across but the graceful jewels are highlighted by the smaller size.